Katended/stock-api/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I  would like to thank the Microverse program for providing us with this great chance.
+- Thanks to Microverse for the effort taken to curate , organise , and document the project requirements and resources.
 - I would like to acknowledge that [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio)  for the [orginal design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs))

 <p align="right">(<a href="#readme-top">back to top</a>)</p>